hannorein/rebound/docs/binaryformat.md

     // ... setup simulation ...
     sim.save("snapshot.bin")
     ```
-Such a binary file with one snapshot is simply a set of `reb_binaryfield`s followed by one `reb_simulationarchive_blob` at the end:
+Such a binary file with one snapshot is simply a set of `reb_binaryfield`s followed by one `reb_simulationarchive_blob` at the end, for example:

 ```
 reb_binary_field: